levimac-03/flipper-zero-win10debloater-port/README.md

 The script automates the execution of a PowerShell command that downloads and runs the Windows 10 Debloater GUI from a specified URL.
 This tool helps users remove unwanted bloatware and optimize their Windows 10 systems.

-## Script Description

-The script performs the following actions:

-1. **Delay**: Waits for 500 milliseconds to ensure the system is ready.
-2. **Open Run Dialog**: Simulates pressing `GUI + R` to open the Run dialog.
-3. **Delay**: Waits for another 500 milliseconds.
-4. **Execute Command**: Types a PowerShell command into the Run dialog that downloads and executes the Debloater GUI script from a specified Pastebin URL.
-5. **Submit Command**: Presses `ENTER` to execute the command.

 ### Script.txt

 ```plaintext